-- a) NCTTA competition season officially starts at October 1st and ends 6 weeks before the NCTTA championship in the following year. - b) Every school must play every other school in its division at least twice during the season.
-Every team must play each other at least once before December 31st. - c) Competition can be held in several small meets over the course of a season or in large meets or a combination of both. - d) The division director must announce the meet schedule for the entire season by September 15th.
-In order to create a schedule that can accommodate most every school's needs, it is imperative that each school/club president cooperates with his/her division director.
-Otherwise, the schedule will be made without consideration of that school's availability.
-Nevertheless, the school will still be bound, by the membership agreement, to compete. - e) Schools can request to reschedule a meet or their team matches for the following reasons: - i) Severe weather - ii) Transportation issues (car breaks down, flight delayed, got in an accident, etc.) - iii) Sudden death or illness, preventing the school from fielding a team - f) If a school fails to notify the division director at least 5 days in advance of a scheduled meet, then it will be defaulted from all of their matches in that meet.
-If the 4th school in a four school division defaults in this manner, the division is required to find another school to replace the defaulted school or risk being decertified as an NCTTA division. - g) If a school joins a division mid-season, the division director may accommodate them in the schedule, assuming they have satisfied the NCTTA membership requirements (see Section I, Membership). - h) At divisional meets, women's and co-ed events should receive fair and adequate time allotments (based on the number of participants).
-It is expected that division directors incorporate women's teams into the competition schedule just like other varsity teams.
+- a) NCTTA competition season officially starts at October 1st and ends March 1st of the following year. - b) Every school must play every other school in its division at least twice during the season.
+Every team must play each other at least once before December 31st. - c) Competition can be held in several small meets over the course of a season or in large meets or a combination of both. - d) The division director must announce the meet schedule for the entire season by October 1st.
+Schools that fail to provide the division director input into the scheduling process are still obligated to compete according to the schedule put together by the division director. - e) Any decision to reschedule a division meet is at the discretion of the division director. - f) If a school joins a division mid-season, the division director may accommodate them in the schedule, assuming they have satisfied the NCTTA membership requirements (see Transitional Membership in Section I).